-- Any suitable sand excavated during the course of building and re-development work shall have all deleterious material removed and shall be placed on the adjacent beach at a location approved by the Council.
-It will need to be assessed as suitable by Council and placed at no charge to Council. - Development must be carried out in a manner that maintains the safety of the public and not damage public or private property. - The development must not involve any physical works that will exacerbate the seven coast line hazards as defined in the NSW government Coastline Management Manual.
+- Development must be carried out in a manner that maintains the safety of the public and not damage public or private property. - The development must not involve any physical works that will exacerbate the seven coast line hazards as defined in the NSW Coastal Protection Act 1979.